 sugar free kool aid for taste

-And for the hardest part (at least for me) of taking care of sick pre-schoolers….the time when they are well enough to be mobile but not well enough to be out and about:
+And for the hardest part (at least for me) of taking care of sick little…when they are well enough to be mobile but not well enough to be out and about:

 Dollar store puzzles